kyrxanthos/NN_dynamical_systems/README.md

 to change from this program.
 Default parameters run the 2-d Van der Pol equation.
 6. `crop_plots.sh` : Helper executable script that crops all pdf figures within directory

-`Experiments\` includes some experiments shown in the thesis for the model that has access to the true evolution equations.  `Experiments2\` includes the runs for the MLP and SINDy methods (end-to-end models). `Notebooks` are the Jupyter Notebooks used mostly for plotting the runs. `Final_Plots` are the figures included in the thesis.
+`Experiments\` includes some experiments shown in the thesis for the model that has access to the true evolution equations.  `Experiments2\` includes the runs for the MLP and SINDy methods (end-to-end models). `Notebooks` are the Jupyter Notebooks used mostly for plotting the runs. `Final_Plots` are the figures included in the README file.

 For running a simple example of the Van der Pol Equation: